Capital Plaza Mall

 Capital Plaza Mall (the region now known as simply Capital Plaza) was a shopping mall located at the intersection of Annapolis Road (Maryland Route 450) and the Baltimore–Washington Parkway in Landover Hills, Maryland.
 It was built between 1961 and 1963, as a regional shopping center to serve the Bladensburg and Landover area of suburban Washington, D.C.
 The mall was a major attraction in Prince George's County, until its slow decline that began in the 1970s.
 This continued until the mall's closure in 2005, and ultimately its demolition in 2007.
-Part of the grounds are now occupied by a Wal-Mart store.
+Part of the grounds are now occupied by a Walmart store.

 History

 Development and opening

 The opening day festivities on August 7, 1963, were themed by the popular movie Around the World in 80 Days, and featured representatives from a dozen foreign countries, including Miss Universe Ieda Maria Vargas of Brazil.
 Maryland Governor J. Millard Tawes officiated the grand opening.
 The $11 million shopping center originally consisted of 45 stores, which included branches of S.S.
 Kresge, Kroger, People's Drug Store, Thom McAn Shoes, Lerner's, and a Hot Shoppes drive-in restaurant.
 The complex also included a movie theater and a professional building.

 During the late 1980s, an Auntie Anne's Pretzel Shop and Cinnabon Store also opened inside Capital Plaza, next to the movie theater.
-The two anchor stores that were the mall's major attractions were Montgomery Ward and the later Bradlees, which opened and operated briefly in 1982 as Memco until it became a branch of the Washington, D.C.-based home improvement Hechinger retail stores.
+The two anchor stores that were the mall's major attractions were Montgomery Ward and the later Bradlees, which opened and operated briefly in 1982 as Memco until it became a branch of the Washington, D.C.–based home improvement Hechinger retail stores.

 Capital Plaza was a whole new concept in Prince George's County shopping in the Woodlawn and Landover Hills areas, during the 1960s.
-This was the first mall-style shopping center--called a "plaza" because of its open-air design featuring lighted fountains, trees, and benches.
+This was the first mall-style shopping center—called a "plaza" because of its open-air design featuring lighted fountains, trees, and benches.
 Capital Plaza was once the main shopping mall in the central Prince George's County area other than Prince George's Plaza, prior to the opening of Landover Mall.

 Capital Plaza's prime location along Maryland Route 450 and the Baltimore-Washington Parkway made it ideal for shoppers by both automobile and public transit.
 Local bus service to Capital Plaza operated along Annapolis Road, linking the plaza with shoppers from the nearby neighborhoods of College Park, Hyattsville, Riverdale, Rogers Heights, Edmonston, Bladensburg, Colmar Manor, Cottage City, Brentwood, Mount Rainier, Villa Heights, Cheverly, Landover Hills, Landover, New Carrollton, Lanham, Glenarden, and even certain pockets of Washington, D.C. (provided by the old WMA Transit Company, until later becoming the Metrobus system).
 In the late 1970s-80s, Capital Plaza even featured a Trailways bus station.
-Neighboring shopping featured Robert Hall Men's and Kinney Shoes, Shakey's Pizza, and a Grand Union Market (Cherry Hill Shopping Center) along Annapolis Road.
+Neighboring shopping featured Robert Hall Men's and Kinney Shoes, Shakey's Pizza, and a Grand Union Market along Annapolis Road.